 (#11be)For MLO, the AP MLD’s Authenticator manages packet number assignment for the PTKSA with a non-AP MLD.
-For a given link, the affiliated AP’s Authenticator manages packet number assignment for the IGTKSA, GTKSA, or BIGTKSA.
-If an IGTKSA, GTKSA, or BIGTKSA update is triggered, the affiliated AP updates group keys for the given link through a group key handshake between the AP MLD and non-AP MLD.
+For a given link, the affiliated AP’s Authenticator manages packet number assignment for the IGTKSA, GTKSA, BIGTKSA, or CIGTKSA.
+If an IGTKSA, GTKSA, BIGTKSA, or CIGTKSA update is triggered, the affiliated AP updates group keys for the given link through a group key handshake between the AP MLD and non-AP MLD.

 (…existing texts…)